pypa/setuptools-scm/README.txt

 This module is a simple drop-in to support setup.py in mercurial based projects.

+Alternatively it can be a setup time requirement.

 Its supposed to generate version numbers from mercurials meta-data.
 It tries to use the current tag and falls back to the next reachable tagged ancestor and